When I entertain I like to have a wide variety of foods available to snack on. It keeps things from getting boring and it keeps the palate active.

 In a skillet over medium heat add the oil.
 Once it begins to shimmer add the onions and cook until they begin to soften, about three minutes.
 Add the garlic and jalapeno and cook for another minute, or until fragrant.

 Add the ground beef and cook, breaking up the meat, until it browns.
-Add the drained tomatoes and cook for one minute before removing the pan from the heat.
+Add the drained tomatoes, spices, and cornstarch and cook for one minute before removing the pan from the heat.
 Allow to cool for five minutes before adding the shredded cheese.

 Heat the oven to 375 F and prepare two sheet pans with parchment paper.